czyzby/gdx-lml/README.md

 ###Field annotations

 - **@Inject**: again, this is one of the annotations you'll use the most.
 Allows to inject a component from the context to the variable upon object initiation.
 Injected fields can - and should - be private (or even final, equal to null; although it isn't advised since I'm not sure if it will always work on GWT or other platforms).
 Circular references (A injects B, B injects A) are allowed.
   * *value* - class of the injected component.
-Context components are generally mapped by their whole class tree (every implemented interface, every extended class), so this setting will be - hopefully - rarely used.
+Context components are generally mapped by their whole class tree (every extended class), so this setting will be - hopefully - rarely used.
 It allows to resolve conflicts when you want or need the field's type to be a interface or abstract class that have multiple component implementations and the context doesn't know which one to inject.
   * *lazy* - class of the component that should be injected wrapped in a Lazy container (see [Kiwi library](http://github.com/czyzby/gdx-kiwi) for Lazy docs).
 Allows to keep lazy components truly lazy, by injecting a wrapper that will ask the context to fully initiate the injected component on first use (first get() call).
 Otherwise, lazy components would be injected and initiated at once, losing their status.
   * *concurrentLazy* - if set to true and a *lazy* class is chosen, ConcurrentLazy will be injected instead of Lazy wrapper.
   * *newInstance* - OK, be careful with this one.
 It does not extract the component from the context, but instead it will ask the context to fully initiate an instance of the chosen component without actually mapping it in the context.
 The injected instance will be unique to the variable (unless passed to another object, of course).
 Note that while the instance is not mapped in context - so it cannot be extracted or injected in another component - it is still managed (as in initiated and destroyed) by the context, so this hopefully does not lead to memory leaks.
 This allows to have multiple instances of the same class injected to multiple components, without sharing resources. *lazy* setting is honored - *lazy* with  *newInstance* set to true will create an instance of the object with the context on the first get() call.